osmannurierdogan/omnifood-project/assets/content.md

 ## Sections

-- Navigation
+- Logo + Navigation
 - Hero
 - Featured In
-- Features
 - How it works
 - Meals (and list of Diets)
-- Gallery
-- Testimonials
+- Testimonials + Gallery
-- Pricing
+- Pricing + features
 - CTA
 - Footer